yevster/weblogic-on-azure/cluster/README.md

 * Go to the 'Servers' panel, find the WebLogic cluster instance, secondary click -> Properties -> WebLogic -> Publishing -> Advanced.
 * Remove 'admin' as target by clicking on the red X.
 * Add a new target by clicking green plus.
    * Click on the little menu icon that appears near the red X and select 'cluster1' in the dialog that appears.
-Click Ok.
+Click OK.
    * Click Apply and close.
 * Secondary click on weblogic-cafe in the Project Explorer and choose Run As -> Run on Server.
    * If a dialog appears saying "Select which server to use", select the cluster one, check the "Always use this server when running this project, and click Finish.
 * Once the application runs, Eclise will try to open it up in a browser.
 The browser will fail with a 404.
 This is normal.
 We delibarately did not deploy the appllication to the admin server.
 * In the azure portal go to 'All resources'.
-Enter `<your suffix>` into the filter box and press enter.
 * Find and click on any of the WebLogic worker nodes (for example 'mspVM1').
 Copy it's DNS name.
 The application will be available at http://`<node server DNS name>`:8001/weblogic-cafe.

 ## Content